ssk-d/fireflutter/README.md

 #### Facebook Sign In Setup for Android

-In this chapter, Facebook sign in setup for Android is explanined in detail.
+In this chapter, Facebook sign in setup for Android is explained in detail.

 All the information is coming from [flutter_facebook_auth](https://pub.dev/packages/flutter_facebook_auth) which is the package we use for Facebook login.